pjsip/pjproject_docs/docs/source/specific-guides/audio-troubleshooting/problems/soft_noise.rst

    If yes, then the noise is
    probably introduced by your sound device (it's quite common with onboard sound adapters).
 #.
-Be mindful with combination of sampling rate and ptime that causes non-whole number of samples,
+Be mindful with combination of sampling rate and ptime that causes non-whole number of samples.
-   such as:

-   - 10ms of 22050 Hz (220.5 samples),
-   - 20ms of 11025 Hz (also 220.5 samples).
+   See :any:`/specific-guides/audio-troubleshooting/checks/problematic_clock_rate`.